cucerdariancatalin/SimplePrograms/README.md

 This task is on [JetBrains Academy](https://hyperskill.org/learn/step/10613).

-[Here](src/main/java/com/simpleprograms/BoxComparator.java) you can see the solution of this task in Java.
+[Here](src/main/java/com/simpleprograms/BoxComparator.java) you can see the solution of this task in Java and [here](src/test/java/com/simpleprograms/BoxComparatorTest.java) - the JUnit tests.

 ### BubbleSorter